 I am an assistant professor at the Department of Mathematics, Statistics and Computer Science at Marquette University.
 I lead Data Science efforts and participate in the Cognitive Science program.
 Previously, I received a PhD from Cornell University under Steve Wicker and a MS from the Indian Statistical Institute under BS Daya Sagar.

 My current research interests cut across human computer interaction, computational social science, ictd and privacy.
-I usually focus on marginalized and developing contexts in computing by applying a critical, socio-technical lens to all my work and almost always collaborate with social scientists and humanists.
+My work generally focuses on marginalized and developing contexts in computing.
+Some people have taken to calling this as data science 4 social good recently.